DennisEnt/local-weather/README.md

 # local-weather
-A local weather app built with JavaScript and wunderground API
+A local weather app built with JavaScript and the Open Weather Map API